akalenuk/16counters/README.md

 # counters
-Debug counters with Windows messaging IPC interface.
+A piece of UI to borrow.
+16 counters with Windows messaging IPC interface.

 ![screenshot](/screenshot.png "GUI")

-This is a tool to support several simple debugging techniques.
-It accepts integer data from debugged program to display it on screen just as program goes.
-When you send messages from debugged program, this tool handles them immediately so, unlike with conventional debuggers and profilers, you can observe how your program works in realtime.
+This is a tool for several simple debugging techniques.
+It accepts integer data from debugged program and displays it immediately on the screen.
+When you send messages from debugged program, this tool handles them synchronously so it slows down the sending program, but you still can wath it run in realtime.

 ## Interface